-Information contained in this document is confidential in nature, and may not be used, divulged, published or otherwise disclosed to without the express permission of MDVI, LLC.
+This document is the confidential and proprietary information of Cellvera Asia Limited (CLV) The confidential information in this document is confidential in nature, and may not be used, divulged, published, or otherwise disclosed to without the express permission of CLV.
 Investigators are cautioned that the information given in this brochure might be subject to change and revision.
 Any conclusion regarding efficacy and safety must be considered provisional.